-For fertilizer, Spiders are not too picky and they really don’t need it that often, seeing as they grow quite easily.
+For organic liquid fertilizer, Spiders are not too picky and they really don’t need it that often, seeing as they grow quite easily.
 Fertilize every 2-3 weeks through the Spring and Summer months and then do not fertilize throughout the Winter.
 Following the directions, use a general-purpose, balanced houseplant fertilizer that any greenhouse, garden centre, or plant shop offers!
 Make sure the soil is damp before fertilizing, otherwise it could burn the roots.
 Finally, never fertilize a plant that is already stressed out (i.e. soaking wet, extremely dry, lost a lot of leaves, etc.), as this will only enhance the stress.

 Spider Plants are non-toxic to ingest, by both pets and people!
 Although it is always recommended to keep your pets and children from ingesting any houseplants, you can feel comfortable and safe having these beauties around your home in the potential case where someone feels like having a snack.

 Although Spider Plants have a great reputation for being very easy to care for and living for years and years, they can experience a few issues throughout their lives.
 Let's go over the most common ones:

 These are generally the result of either one or a mix of the following:

 - Low humidity - this can occur especially if the plant is near a vent or radiator, move your plant away so that it is still getting bright light but increase the humidity as we outline in the above section.

 - Underwatering - water as we describe in the section above, aerating the soil beforehand and then bottom-watering to give your plant the moisture it needs.

 - Issues with water quality - try using rainwater, distilled water, or tap water that has been left to sit out overnight to allow the harmful chemicals to evaporate out.